KINGKASPEV/BookBarn/README.md

 => Auth Service
 1. RegisterAsync: User Registration.
 2. LoginAsync : Sign in a user into the system.
-3. Logout : Sigh out a user .
+3. Logout : Sign out a user .

 => Book Service